Visual Branding and Identity Systems (11065.1)

 This unit has substantial opportunities for feedback and self-assessment, and so students who have fully participated in the unit activities are unlikely to fail.
 In some cases, resubmission of a failed assignment will be possible if the assessment item can feasibly be brought up to a pass level.
 A typical example might be an assignment that fails due to a missing component that can readily be supplied in a resubmission.
 The maximum grade for a resubmitted assessment item is 50%.
 Resubmissions are given at the discretion of the unit convenor, and must be applied for in writing (via email) within one week of the assessment grade being released.

-All extensions must be applied for in writing to the unit convenor no less than five days before the due date of the assignment, and preferably well before this.
+All extensions must be applied for in writing to the unit convenor no less than three days before the due date of the assignment, and preferably well before this.
 Extension requests should state the reason the extension is being requested (unless the basis for extension is part of adjustment advice from inclusion and welfare), and provide a proposed submission date.
 Students should not assume an extension will be automatically granted.

 In this unit, we encourage you to be proactive about your work, to recognise early if you are not going to be able to meet a deadline, and to negotiate an extension if necessary.
 This is a more authentic, industry standard, approach to dealing with deadlines.
 As a result, this unit does not apply a penalty of 5% per day, and instead applies a pass/fail policy on late assignments.